Huysiunhan02/IoT-Dashboard-Web/README.md

 ## Description

-- Control IoT devices and monitor stats in real time.
+- Control IoT devices and monitor stats in real-time.
 - Use Firebase realtime-database combined with Google sheet to make the database.

 ## Preview